 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

 ENGL 2210 (Professional and Technical Communication) 3

-Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours from the e prerequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirement. s below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requiremen ts below.

 Mathematics and Statistics: (4 credits)

 MATH 1512 (Calculus I) 4

 Physical and Natural Sciences: (4 credits)

 PHYS 1310/1310L (Calculus-Based Physics I + Lab) 4

 Social and Behavioral Sciences: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Social and Behavioral Sciences.
+Select one course from the UNM Core Curriculum in Social and Behavioral Sciences s.
+Recommended courses are ENG

 200 or ME/GEOG 217.
-Recommended courses are ENG

-Humanities: (3 credits)
+Humanities: (3 credits) 3

-3

 Select one course from the UNM Core Curriculum in Humanities.
+5

 Second Language (3 credits)

 3

-Select one course from the UNM Core Curriculum in Second Language.
+Select one course from the UNM Core Curriculum in Second Language. -

 Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.

 Student Choice: (6 credits)

 6

+Select two additional General Education courses from the areas above.
+Student s who do not place into ENGL 1120